theninthsky/client-side-rendering/README.md

 <h1 align="center">Client-side Rendering</h1>

-This project is a case study of CSR, it explores the potential of client-side rendered apps compared to server-side rendering.
+This project serves as a case study on CSR, examining the potential of client-side rendered apps in comparison to server-side rendering.

-An in-depth comparison of all rendering methods can be found on this project's _Comparison_ page: https://client-side-rendering.pages.dev/comparison
+For a detailed comparison of all rendering methods, visit the project's _Comparison_ page: https://client-side-rendering.pages.dev/comparison

+The findings of this project resulted in the creation of [Adina](https://adinajs.com).

 ## Table of Contents